 - Enter a plea of Guilty or No Contest.

-- Present proof of financial responsibility (Insurance) that list you as a driver.
+- Present proof of financial responsibility (insurance) that lists you as a driver.

 - Not have taken a driving safety course for ticket dismissal within the past twelve (12) months prior to the date of your offense.
-(12 months must pass between the date of the previous course completion and the date of the new offense)
+(Twelve months must pass between the date of the previous course completion and the date of the new offense.)

 - Sign an affidavit stating you have not taken a driving safety course in the last twelve (12) months.